 Most of us dream of the perfect wardrobe – a space that works ideally for us and our preferences for the clothing we own and how they are organized or displayed so that our space just works.

 Sadly, in reality, most of us have to make compromises with our wardrobes due to the practical realities of .space and other factors such as budget and lifestyle.
 But it’s still very informative to consider what your dream wardrobe would be like.

 Which is what we did – we asked the question about what your dream wardrobe would be for you on our Facebook Page, and then we collated the responses by Super Style.
 Understanding your Super Style brings you into closer contact with the essence of your personality, of how you approach life and why you are the way you are.

-These four Super Styles are defined by what is known as the function pairs, the two middle letters of a person’s psychological type:
+These four Super Styles are the two middle letters of a person’s psychological type:

 - Sensing and Feeling (SF) – this is the Style Aesthetician